justinmahar/react-kindling/README.md

 ## Project name, username, and author

-In just a few easy steps, we'll make the template your own.
+In just seven easy steps, we'll make the template your own.

 First, replace `README.md` with `README.template.md`